airalab/robonomics-grant-program/proposals/ds.md

 During 2022 and beyond, the team plans further commercial implementation of the product

-with the following achievements: integration with Robonomics platform for operating user personal, ID for videos storing and delivery results to users based on IPFS user's personal account with content management functions
+with the following achievements: integration with Robonomics platform for operating user personal data, ID for videos storing and delivery results to users based on IPFS user's personal account with content management functions